rpinquie/BenchME/README.md

 ## How an engineering method differs from a production method?

+## How an engineering method differs from a design method?

 # Open questions

 ## What are the criteria of engineering methods efficiency?

 ## How to measure engineering methods efficiency?

-## Systematic engineering method selction
+## Systematic engineering method selection

 # Case study: Benchmarking of Model-Based Systems Engineering methods